-We classify any enterprise or individual that we strongly suspect of being engaged in any Unacceptable Practice as a 'Non-Starter'.
+We classify any organisation, enterprise or individual that we consider to be engaged in any Unacceptable Practice as a "Non-Starter".
 Included in this definition is any enterprise with a nature of business that is ambiguous, or which we generally consider to be operating in a manner that is inconsistent with the basic values that most people would intutitively expect from a so-called ethical brand.
 To register as an ethical brand whilst engaging in any Unacceptable Practice, or to commence any Unacceptable Practice following registration is a violation of this policy.
-We reserve the right to deny and or cancel the provision of any of our services to Non-Starters.
+We reserve the right to deny and or cancel the provision of any service to Non-Starters.

-The enterprise, enterprise or individual must be legitimate.
-It must exist as a legally named and distinctly identifiable enterprise that is recognised in its country of origin and it should be engaged in the nature of business declared during registration; be contactable using a fixed line telephone number; provide a physical trading address and be willing to furnish us with any further information we may require in order to satisfy the need to confirm or certify its legal status.
+The enterprise or individual must be legitimate.
+It must exist as a legally named and distinctly identifiable entity that is recognised and permitted to exist in its country of origin.
+It may be a business, a club, association, educational institution, co-operative society, trade union, national, regional or local government agency and in any event must be engaged in the nature of business declared during registration and as stated in its Directory™ listing.
+It must also be contactable via telephone, provide a physical address and be prepared to furnish us with any further information we request for the purpose of verifying its legal status.

 The unlicensed distribution and sale of pharmaceuticals and other potentially hazardous substances, chemicals and compounds.
-That is, anyone who promotes, distributes or sells such substances accross international borders without the apopropriate authority in the destination country.
-This broadly includes any such products requiring a license or prescription anywhere in the OECD region.
+That is, anyone who promotes, distributes or sells such substances without the apopropriate authority.
+This broadly includes any such products produced and or sold under license and or requiring requiring aprescription, but traded without such a license or prescription anywhere in the OECD region.

 Pornography and Sex Trade

 The production or sale of pornographic material and the business of procuring and providing sex services such as prostituion in its various forms.